DigitalMomentum/MetaMomentum/Readme.md

 ##### V3.0:
+- Targets Umbraco 14.0 - 16.x
+- Migrate from .NET 6 to .NET 8
 - Update UI to be fully compatible with Umbraco 15 web components
 - move from HTML Partial to Tag Helpers
 - Remove Facebook AppId tag as its no longer used by Facebook - https://yoast.com/help/fb-app-id-warnings/